pletfix/docs/en/responses.md

 <a name="method-download"></a>
 #### `download()` {.method}

-The `download` method gets a new file download response:
+The `download` method gets a file download response:

     return response()->download($pathToFile);